4k4xs4pH1r3/Microsoft/wsl_ubuntu.md

 ## Install WSL

-First, you need to upgrade your Windows 10 to the lastest version (take 3 hours aprox).
+First, you need to have your Windows 10 updated to the lastest version (take 3 hours aprox).
 Download the Windows Update Assistant [here](https://www.microsoft.com/en-us/software-download/windows10) and execute it.
-When this entry was written the lastest Windows 10's build was 1809.

 Second, go to *Settings* --> *Apps* --> *Programs and Features* --> *Turn Windows features on or off* and tick the feature "*Windows Subsystem for Linux*".